 There is some evidence to suggest that drinking cranberry juice or using probiotics significantly reduces your chances of getting UTIs.

 The NHS website suggests that If you have been having mild symptoms for less than 3 days or you have had cystitis before and don't feel you need to see a GP, you may want to treat your symptoms at home or ask a pharmacist for advice.

 Until you're feeling better, it may help to:

 Some people believe that cranberry drinks and products that reduce the acidity of their urine (such as sodium bicarbonate or potassium citrate) will help.
 But there's a lack of evidence to suggest they're effective.

-If you see a GP and they diagnose you with cystitis, you'll usually be prescribed a course of antibiotics like trimethoprin to treat the infection.
-These should start to have an effect within a day or 2.
+If you see a GP and they diagnose you with cystitis, you'll usually be prescribed a course of antibiotics like nitrofurantoin and trimethoprin to treat the infection.
+These should start to have an effect within a day or two.